oracle-livelabs/developer/rest-services-for-adb-appdevlive/intro/intro.md

 - Publish RESTful services for various database objects
 - Secure the REST endpoints

-## Developing RESTful Services in Autonomous Database
+## Task 1: Developing RESTful Services in Autonomous Database

 In this lab you will use the browser-based SQL and REST workshop tools, connect to your Autonomous Database and REST enable a table.
 You will then secure that REST endpoint all within a single UI.
 Activities will indlude: